SAEON/data-portal/README.md

 In summary, this software facilitates:

 - Searching metadata records
-- Previewing WMS maps when metadata records support this
+- Previewing WMS maps of datasets when metadata records support this
-- Exploring shapefile datasets linked to by the metadata records
+- Downloading resources linked to by the metadata records

 ### User/client scenarios